 Certificated service area information

-When a retail water or wastewater utility obtains a certificate of convenience and necessity (CCN) from the Texas Commission on Environmental Quality (TCEQ), it secures the exclusive right to supply water or sewer service to a specified area.
+When a retail water or wastewater utility obtains a certificate of convenience and necessity (CCN) from the Public Utility Commission of Texas (PUC), it secures the exclusive right to supply water or sewer service to a specified area.
 This type of entity is referred to as a certificated service area.